mintproject/MINT_USERGUIDE/docs/modelcatalog.md

 We are currently improving the model catalog to support the following capabilities:

  * **[March 30th]** Release of the MINT-Model Desktop Execution Application for running pre-configured hydrology models locally/on a server to facilitate integration with SuperMaas.
- * **[April 30th]** Guidebook for creating abstracted, user-friendly metadata schema for specifying model configurations and model configuration setups.
+ * **[April 30th]** Guidebook for creating compact, human-readable metadata schema for specifying model configurations and model configuration setups.
  * **[May 31st]** Model calibration with DAKOTA.
  * **[June 30th]** Template-based guidelines for retrieveing model metadata.
 Integration with the data catalog transformation pipelines for data transformations.
  * **[July 31st]** Tested integration with data catalog transformations for the hydrology models that are supported.